michael666nan/buildingsysid/docs/tutorial_1.md

 ## Exercises

-1. Modify the example to compare different model orders (1st, 2nd, 3rd) and determine the optimal complexity.
+1. **Model Order Comparison**: Modify the example to compare different model orders (1st, 2nd, 3rd, 4th) and determine the optimal complexity using AIC or BIC criteria.
+Create a plot showing how the fit metrics change with increasing model order.

-2. Experiment with different input variables.
-How does the model performance change if you remove solar gain or add other inputs?
+2. **Input Variable Analysis**: Experiment with different input variable combinations:
+   - Try excluding one input variable at a time (e.g., remove solar gain)
+   - Add derived inputs like temperature difference (indoor-outdoor)
+   - Create a time-lagged input variable
+   - Analyze how each change impacts model accuracy

-3. Try different sampling times (30 minutes, 2 hours) and analyze the impact on model accuracy.
+3. **Sampling Time Analysis**: Try different sampling times (30 minutes, 2 hours, 4 hours) and analyze:
+   - Impact on model accuracy for different prediction horizons
+   - Computational efficiency tradeoffs
+   - Ability to capture different dynamics

-4. Implement cross-validation to ensure model robustness.
+4. **Cross-Validation Implementation**: Implement k-fold cross-validation to ensure model robustness:

-5. Compare the performance of black-box models with grey-box models (if available in the library).
+   - Create a function for k-fold cross-validation
+   - Evaluate model performance across different data segments
+   - Calculate standard deviation of performance metrics

+5. **Error Minimization Comparison**: Compare models trained by minimizing different error types:
+   - One-step prediction error
+   - Multi-step prediction error (e.g., 6-step)
+   - Simulation error
+   - Analyze when each approach performs best

-6. Design a Model Predictive Control strategy using the identified model to optimize heating control for energy savings.
+6. **Model Predictive Control Strategy**: Design a basic MPC strategy using the identified model:
+   - Define comfort constraints (temperature limits)
+   - Define a cost function (e.g., energy consumption)
+   - Implement a simple predictive controller
+   - Compare with a baseline rule-based controller

+7. **Physical Interpretation**: Try to give physical meaning to the identified state variables:
+   - Analyze the eigenvalues of the A matrix
+   - Compare time constants with known building properties
+   - Visualize state variables over time and correlate with physical phenomena

+8. **Data Quality Analysis**: Study the impact of data quality on identification:
+   - Add artificial noise to the data
+   - Create missing data points
+   - See how robust different model orders are to data quality issues